UWyo-COSC/abet-course-assessment-reports/index.md

 1. *Greater Transparency* by providing a central location where users interested in ABET accredication of our department can see the ongoing process.
 2. *Improved Continuity* by allowing all department members and stakeholders to see upcoming deadlines and procedures as they prepare for future visits.
-This will also guarantee that if the ABET Coordinator is hit by the proverbial bus, the department's ability to continue the assessment process will not be overly affected.